 - Allow uprooted plugs to disintegrate into the lawn.
 Do not remove them.
 The plugs actually contain nutrients that will redistribute back into your lawn.

 The experts at Superior Spray know that proper lawn maintenance, such as aeration, plays a vital role in keeping your lawn healthy and green.
 Our specialists are qualified to identify conditions that can be hurting your lawn and suggest products and services to make it full and lush.
-Is it not time your lawn was green again and the envy of the neighborhood?
+It’s time your lawn is the envy of the neighborhood!
+Schedule your aeration treatment today.
+863-682-0700

 Give this a share!